 Brighten and disinfect your floors.
 Combine half a cup of hydrogen peroxide with one gallon of hot water and start mopping.
 It is safe for any floor type, and non-toxic.

-Help your garden grown by warding off fungus.
+Help your garden grow by warding off fungus.
 Just add a little hydrogen peroxide to your spray bottle the next time you’re spritzing plants to prevent fungus from growing.

-Try adding a half a bottle of hydrogen peroxide to a warm bath can help detoxify the body.
+This is great to keep in the bathroom.
+Try adding half a bottle of hydrogen peroxide to a warm bath can help detoxify the body.
 It will also leave you with a clean tub.